rajeevranjancom/System_Design/README.md

   <img src="http://lethain.com/static/blog/intro_arch/platform_layer.png" alt="Platform Layer"/>
 </p>

-## Key topics for designing a system
+# Key topics for designing a system:

 1) **Concurrency**
 * Do you understand threads, deadlock, and starvation?
 Do you know how to parallelize algorithms?
 Do you understand consistency and coherence?